Loya SR-22 Insurance

 When you contact an insurer that handles SR-22 filings, the process usually follows a predictable path.
 For a company like Loya, it typically looks like this:

 1. Explain your SR-22 requirement.
-You start by telling the agent that you’ve been ordered to file an SR-22 and you need a policy that can satisfy that requirement.
+Tell the agent you need an SR-22 filing and want a policy that satisfies your state’s requirement.

 3. Review your violations and past coverage.
-Expect questions about DUIs, accidents, prior lapses in coverage, and other major violations—these all affect your premium.
+DUIs, accidents, lapses, and major tickets can affect pricing.

 From that point on, your job is to keep the policy active and avoid new violations.